$R(5,5)\le 46$: High level description of the method

 We next outline the method for choosing a collection of pairs $\{(G,a), (H,b)\}$ of pointed graphs.

 The proof that $R(5,5) \leq 48$ in \cite{AnMc18} can be summarised as follows.
 First we determined the complete catalogue of $\cR(4,5,24)$, which contains a total of $352{,}366$ graphs.
-Given a hypothetical graph $F \in \cR(5,5,48)$, either $F$ or its dual must have a pair of adjacent vertices $a, b$ of degree $24$ whose neighbourhoods intersect in some subgraph $K \in \cR(3,5,d)$ for $d \leq 11$.
+Given a hypothetical graph $F \in \cR(5,5,48)$, either $F$ or its complement must have a pair of adjacent vertices $a, b$ of degree $24$ whose neighbourhoods intersect in some subgraph $K \in \cR(3,5,d)$ for $d \leq 11$.
 (The fact that it is possible to choose $d \leq 11$ requires a proof, see \cite{AnMc18}.)
 Let $G = F_b^+$ and $H = F_a^+$ be the neighbourhoods of $b$ and $a$ in $F$.
 Then $K=G_a^+ = H_b^+$, and a large subgraph of $F$ can be reconstructed as $G \cup_K H$.
-Hence it suffices to consider all ways of gluing $G \cup_K H$ for $K \in \cR(3,5,d)$ where $d \leq 11$ and $G, H \in \cR(4,5,24)$, and that is precisely what we did in \cite{AnMc18}.
+Hence it suffices to consider all ways of gluing $G \cup_K H$ for $K \in \cR(3,5,d)$ where $d \leq 11$ and $G, H \in \cR(4,5,24)$.
 There is one gluing operation required for each pair of pointed graphs of type $K$ and for each automorphism of $K$, and in total we computed approximately $2$ trillion gluing operations.
 As mentioned above we will call this gluing along an edge.
 Note that \cite{AnMc18} relied on the complete catalogue of $\cR(4,5,24)$ but did not use any linear programming.

 In the current paper we take the ideas from \cite{McRa97} and \cite{AnMc18} much further.
 For a hypothetical graph $F \in \cR(5,5,46)$ every vertex must have degree $d(v) \in \{21,22,23,24\}$, and we consider parts of $\cR(4,5,n)$ for $n=21,22,23,24$.
 From \cite{McRa95} we know that $\cR(4,5,n)$ is quite large for $n=21,22,23$.
 Indeed, in \cite{McRa95} the authors estimated that $|\cR(4,5,21)| \approx 5.5 \times 10^{17}$, $|\cR(4,5,22)| \approx 1.9 \times 10^{15}$ and $|\cR(4,5,23)| \approx 10^{11}$.
 (See the Appendix for updated estimates.)
 Hence any approach that relies on the complete catalogue of these Ramsey graphs is impractical.